PixelBotGeneralAccess/Pixel-bots-ANU/README.md

 ## Background & Questacon's Vision
-Questacon is The National Science and Technology Centre.
-It contains an enormous range of exhibits, shows, and activities designed to appeal to both adults and children alike, and inspire creativity and learning.
-Questacon’s purpose is to encourage curiosity and a desire to discover more.
+Questacon is The National Science and Technology Centre located in Canberra, Australia.
+The facility, administered within the Australian Government Department of Industry, Innovation and Science, is home to a range of innovative exhibits, shows, and activities designed appealing to people in all age groups.

-Questacon had an idea for an exhibit that they really liked, to get robots forming user-defined shapes on a wall.
-However, they did not have excess people to bring their creation to life.
-This is where we come in, we were tasked with creating the bots and making them work for Questacon.
+Questacon seeks to promote awareness and interests in science and technology within the community.
+We are providing a system that uses robotics to create compelling visual displays for Questacon's audience to engage with.

 ## Introduction